afunnydev/tinysociety/content/articles/2018-07-27-how-to-heat-a-tiny-house-the-complete-guide.md

 \- Do I have access to sources of fuel (i.e. wood, propane etc.)

 \- Am I willing to pay more for alternative energy?

+\-Am I on wheels or on fixed foundations?

 At the end of the day, many tiny house enthusiasts support a mindful way of living--this is particularly true when it comes energy consumption.
 However, if the most cost-efficient option is your goal, then choose what best works for you and your lifestyle.
 Remember, the power is in your hands!